LG G3 full review

 Whereas both phones are plastic, the LG G3 features a brushed-metal-effect, anti-scratch skin on its rear panel that makes it appear to be of a higher quality.
 It also has a brushed-metal frame running around the edge, separating front and back.
 It's a removable rear panel, so not quite as sturdy as some of its rivals, but offers the major advantage of a removable battery.

 The OnePlus One, meanwhile, is a good-looking device that is similar in design to a flattened-out Nexus 5.
 Available in black or white, a chrome trim runs around the edge of the handset.
-Also see: Inside the OnePlus One phone - what the specs don't tell you.

 A key difference is the positioning of hardware buttons on the LG G3 and OnePlus One.
 While LG puts the power and volume buttons at the back of the handset, with its unique Rear Key feeling odd at first but quickly becoming familiar, OnePlus places the power button and volume rocker on the One's left- and right edges.